 Name Effects Effects on Health Cannabis Cannabis is a plant recreationally smoked, eaten or drunk.
 Cannabis makes you feel relaxed and happy.
 However, you can also experience lethargy, anxiety, paranoia, even psychosis (delusions and hallucinations).
 Cannabis has been linked with mental health problems like schizophrenia.
 When smoked (particularly with tobacco) it can lead to asthma, heart disease and lung cancer.
 Frequent use can also negatively affect concentration and fertility.
 Cocaine All forms of cocaine are powerful stimulants.
 It is snorted as a powder or injected.
 Cocaine makes you feel energized and happy for short time periods.
 Comedowns (feeling depressed or unwell) often follow cocaine consumption.
 Cocaine can be fatal if you overstimulate your heart and nervous system, which can lead to a heart attack.
 If you have previous or ongoing mental health issues it can increase them or the risk of their recurrence.
 All forms of Cocaine are highly addictive.
 Ecstasy (MDMA) Ecstasy is a psychedelic stimulant, taken as a pill or as a powder dabbed onto gums or snorted.
 Ecstasy makes you feel alert, affectionate, chatty, and often enhances your sensory experiences.
 It can also cause anxiety, confusion, paranoia and psychosis.
 Ecstasy can cause overheating, dehydration, or water retention, all of which can be life threatening.
 Long term and frequent consumption of ecstasy has been linked to mental health problems like anxiety, depression and memory-loss.
 High doses can be fatal.
 Ecstasy can be addictive.
 Speed Speed is a stimulant, usually an off-white or pink powder snorted, dabbed onto gums or swallowed in paper.
-It is the name for amphetamine-based drugs.
-Speed makes you feel alert, confident, energized, and can reduce appetite.
+It is the name for Speed makes you feel alert, confident, energized, and can reduce appetite.
 It can also cause agitation, aggression, confusion, paranoia and psychosis.
 Heavy usage can also cause depression and lethargy for extended time periods.
 Speed can cause dangerously high blood pressure, potentially causing a heart attack.
 Rick is increased when mixing speed with alcohol.
 Speed can be highly addictive.
-Ketamine Ketamine is a hallucinogenic dissociative normally sold on the street as a grainy white powder.
-Ketamine makes you feel confused, agitated, delirious, nauseated and disconnected from reality by altering your perception of space and time so you hallucinate.
-It stops the feeling of pain making you vulnerable to hurting yourself.
-Ketamine increases heart rate and blood pressure.
-It can make you feel sick and cause short and long term memory damage.
-Mental health effects can include flashbacks, memory loss and concentration issues